stolostron/rhacm-docs/manage_cluster/import_gui.md

 | serviceRegistry.dnsSuffix| The suffix of the registry DNS name, which is added to the end of the target clusters dns domain name.|mcm.svc|
 | serviceRegistry.plugins| Comma-separated list of enabled plugins.
 Supported plugins: `kube-service`, `kube-ingress`, and `istio`. |kube-service|
 | version| Version of `multicluster-endpoint` |1.0.0|
 {: caption="Table 1.
-Table of YAML file parameters and descriptions for import" caption-side="}
+Table of YAML file parameters and descriptions for imported clusters" caption-side="}

 ## Deleting an imported cluster
 {: #delete}